Greginkansas/-openhab-openhab1wiki/Plex-Binding.md

 ## Configuration

 ```
-# IP address of the Plex server
+# IP address or hostname of the Plex server
 plex:host=192.168.1.15

 # Optional, port that the Plex server is running on.
 Default = 32400